Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

  <figure style={{ textAlign: 'center' }}>
    <img
      src="/posts/python-abi-abi3t/wheel-filename-anatomy.png"
      alt="A diagram illustrating the structure of a wheel filename.
-There are six pieces of information as part of each wheel file: the name of the distribution, the distribution's version, the Python version tag, the abi tag, and the platform tag, and the wheel filename extension." style={{position:'relative',left:'0%',width:'100%'}}
+There are six pieces of information as part of each wheel file: the name of the distribution, the distribution's version, the Python version tag, the abi tag, the platform tag, and the wheel filename extension." style={{position:'relative',left:'0%',width:'100%'}}
    />
  </figure>